-The main trail head is the Pacific Crest Trail parking area on the south side of the road 0.5 mile east of the Ebbetts Pass summit.
+The main trailhead is the Pacific Crest Trail parking area on the south side of the road 0.5 mile east of the Ebbetts Pass summit.
 It is located approximately 60 miles east of Angels Camp, CA along California State Route 4.
-There is a second trail head (Noble Canyon Trail) near the Silver Creek Campground, approximately 5.5 miles east of the summit.
+This route follows the PCT to Noble Lake and then up to the mountain.

 There are no permits required for day hiking in the Carson - Iceberg Wilderness or for parking at the trailhead.
-If one is camping, a Wilderness Permit is needed and can be ordered from any Stanislaus National Forest Ranger office or picked up at the Office in Hathaway Pines, or on line.
+If one is camping, a Wilderness Permit is needed and can be ordered from any Stanislaus National Forest Ranger office or picked up at the Office in Hathaway Pines, or on their website.
 Only one permit is needed for continuous trips passing through more than one wilderness area.
 If you plan on using a stove, even if on a day hike, a fire permit is required and can be picked up at any U.S. Forest Service office.
 The fire permit is good for the entire state of California.
 There are no wood fires allowed above 9000 ft.

 Camping is allowed in the Carson - Iceberg Wilderness with the proper permit.
 Use a bear proof canister in the backcountry.
 To the west of the summit are several Forest Service campgrounds that have free camping.
 The catch is there is no water available, so bring plenty.
-Down from the pass in both directions are regular Forest Service fee campgrouds.
+Down from the pass in both directions are regular Forest Service fee campgrounds.
 The closest being Lake Alpine to the west and Silver Creek to the east.
 There is also a store and restaurant fairly close to the west of the pass at Lake Alpine and Bear Valley.